CO-PRODUCTION MEETINGS

 The selected projects must confirm their assistance to the Coproduction Meetings, otherwise their participation will be automatically canceled and a runner up will be selected.

-Selected projects will obtain:
+Selected projects will receive:

 • Three days of individual one-on-one sessions with national and international professionals (producers, financing fund representatives, sales agents) invited to the Co-Production Meeting.